3 Children Stabbed To Death In Reseda Apartment; Mother Liliana Carrillo Captured In Central Calif. After Going On Run

-RESEDA (CBSLA) – This evening Erik Denton, the father of three children slain in Reseda on Saturday, arrived at the apartment complex where the crime occurred.
+RESEDA (CBSLA) – On Sunday evening Erik Denton, the father of three children slain in Reseda on Saturday, arrived at the apartment complex where the crime occurred.

-Mr. Denton was too distraught to speak, but CBSLA spoke to his cousin, Dr. Teri Miller, earlier.
+He was too distraught to speak, but CBS Los Angeles earlier spoke with his cousin, Dr. Teri Miller.

 “I mean, we’re completely destroyed,” she said.
 “Those kids were everything.
 I mean, his whole being and essence just revolves around those kids.
 He had his heart set on seeing the kids because he was supposed to pick the kids up today and have them for the week.”